filecoin-project/filecoin-plus-large-datasets/README.md

 4. In parallel, RKH are informed of the client application request and approve the multisig LDN to allocate DataCap to this client in tranches
 6. If the community is in agreement that the dataset is in line with the values of the Filecoin Plus program and should be approved for a DataCap allocation, 2 notaries approve the request to allocate the first tranche of DataCap

-When clients use up > 75% of the prior DataCap allocation a request for additional DataCap in the form of the next tranche is automatically kicked off.
+When clients use up > 75% of the prior DataCap allocation, a request for additional DataCap in the form of the next tranche is automatically kicked off ('subsequent allocation bot').
 Notaries have access to on-chain data required to verify that the client is operating in good faith, in accordance with the principles of the program, and in line with their allocation strategy outlined in the original application.
 2 notaries need to approve the next tranche of DataCap to be allocated to the client.
-Notaries cannot sign off on subsequent allocations of DataCap, i.e., you need at minimum 4 notaries to support your application on an ongoing basis to receive multiple tranches of DataCap.
+The same notary cannot sign off on immediately subsequent allocations of DataCap, i.e., you need at minimum 4 notaries to support your application on an ongoing basis to receive multiple tranches of DataCap.

-DataCap call be allocated per the following limitations:
+## DataCap allocation calculations

 - First allocation: lesser of 5% of total DataCap requested or 50% of weekly allocation rate
 - Second allocation: lesser of 10% of total DataCap requested or 100% of weekly allocation rate
-- Third allocation onwards: lesser of 20% of total DataCap request or 200% of weekly allocation rate
+- Third allocation: lesser of 20% of total DataCap request or 200% of weekly allocation rate
+- Fourth allocation: lesser of 40% of total DataCap requested or 400% of weekly allocation rate
+- Fifth allocation onwards: lesser of 80% of total DataCap request or 800% of weekly allocation rate

 ### Granting DataCap to the client
 The bot will post a comment with the following structure to kick off a request for DataCap allocation: